 Washington is a somewhat small borough located in the state of New Jersey.
-With a population of 6,498 people and two constituent neighborhoods, Washington is the 279th largest community in New Jersey.
-Washington has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+With a population of 7,299 people and two constituent neighborhoods, Washington is the 255th largest community in New Jersey.
+Washington has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

 Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Washington is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Washington is a borough of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Washington who work in sales jobs (12.65%), office and administrative support (11.52%), and food service (6.51%).
+There are especially a lot of people living in Washington who work in office and administrative support (13.38%), sales jobs (11.05%), and management occupations (8.53%).

-The per capita income in Washington in 2010 was $27,079, which is low income relative to New Jersey, and upper middle income relative to the rest of the US.
-This equates to an annual income of $108,316 for a family of four.
+The per capita income in Washington in 2018 was $34,995, which is lower middle income relative to New Jersey, and upper middle income relative to the rest of the US.
+This equates to an annual income of $139,980 for a family of four.
 However, Washington contains both very wealthy and poor people as well.

 Washington is a somewhat ethnically-diverse borough.
 The people who call Washington home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Washington residents report their race to be White, followed by Black or African-American.
+The greatest number of Washington residents report their race to be White, followed by Asian.
 Washington also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.57% of the borough’s residents.
-Important ancestries of people in Washington include German, Irish, Polish, and English.
+People of Hispanic or Latino origin account for 10.55% of the borough’s residents.
+Important ancestries of people in Washington include German, Italian, Irish, English, and Polish.

 The most common language spoken in Washington is English.
-Other important languages spoken here include Spanish and Persian.
+Other important languages spoken here include Spanish and Langs. of India.